- Moonrise

 Building used for the filming of the TV series Twin Peaks, as the office of Sheriff Truman.
 It now belongs to Dirtfish Rally School.
 Special thanks to Lisa (pictured) for letting me explore. - Solitude

-Shed near Heather Meadows, Mount Baker - The Woods
+Shed near Heather Meadows, Mount Baker - Sheriff's Department (Twin Peaks)

 National Sign Corporation, Seattle.
 Features neon, colour-changing LED skyline, and clock with illuminated hands.
-Installed 2015 for their 100th anniversary celebration. - Under the Rainbow
+Installed 2015 for their 100th anniversary celebration. - The Shunned House

 Near Taylor Shellfish Farms, Chuckanut Drive, Bow WA - Boat before warehouse

-Albers Brothers Warehouse (1908) in La Conner, Wa, now abandoned. - Towards open waters
+Albers Brothers Warehouse (1908) in La Conner, Wa, now abandoned. - Soon they will be gone

 - Packard Saw Mill (Twin Peaks)